 Campaign for Grade-Level Reading

-The North Carolina Early Childhood Foundation (NCECF) is the state lead organization for the National Campaign for Grade-level Reading, a collaborative effort by foundations, nonprofit partners, business leaders, government agencies, states and communities across the nation to ensure that more children in low-income families succeed in school and graduate prepared for college, a career, and active citizenship.
+Since 2015 the North Carolina Early Childhood Foundation (NCECF) has been the state lead organization for the National Campaign for Grade-level Reading, a collaborative effort by foundations, nonprofit partners, business leaders, government agencies, states and communities across the nation to ensure that more children in low-income families succeed in school and graduate prepared for college, a career, and active citizenship.

 The Campaign is based on the belief that schools cannot succeed alone.
-Engaged communities mobilized to remove barriers, expand opportunities, and assist parents in fulfilling their roles and responsibilities to serve as full partners in the success of their children are needed to ensure student success.
+Engaged communities mobilized to remove barriers, expand opportunities, and assist parents in fulfilling their roles and responsibilities to serve as full partners in the success of their children are needed for student success.

 At the state-level, NCECF is leading an effort to align and advance state and local policies and practices around a common vision, shared measures of success and coordinated strategies that support children’s optimal development beginning at birth.
 NCECF is co-convening with NC Child, Smart Start/The North Carolina Partnership for Children and BEST NC the NC’s Pathways to Grade-Level Reading.
 Read more here.

-There are currently six local Campaign for Grade-Level Communities in North Carolina:
+There are currently 10 local Campaign for Grade-Level Communities in North Carolina:

 - Growing Moore Readers (Moore County)